 Winter and spring are not peak season for the fresh cheese curds hand-crafted by the Shultz family of Ara-Kuh Farms in Lowville, New York.
 Joe Shultz isn’t quite sure why that is, but after a spike during the December holidays, things slow down until about Memorial Day—which is not to say that all sales cease, he notes.It's always peak season for die-hard cheese curd fans!
-Read more about a NY #Cabotfarmer bringing fresh… Click To Tweet
+Read more about a NY #Cabotfarmer bringing fresh squeaky cheese to his community Click To Tweet

 During the busy season, the family sells curds to local stores and through farmers’ markets, as well as to schools and other nonprofit organizations for fundraisers.
 At this time of year, his wife, Sue, continues to make about 400 pounds of curds one day a week, most of which are sold through a local food store.
 “And we’ve still got our diehard people who pull into the driveway for a couple of bags every Thursday,” Joe says.